No matter what I do in life, it is going to hurt.

 And the way I see it, pain isn’t a deal breaker or barrier for me to live my best life.

-I came across an article last week on The Mighty by Meghan Bayer, “Why I do things that make my chronic pain worse,“ that goes to the very heart of this matter.
+An article on The Mighty by Meghan Bayer, “Why I do things that make my chronic pain worse,” goes to the very heart of this matter and was the inspiration for this piece.

 I completely understand why she does the things she does on a daily basis and why she embarks on exciting adventures that can cause days, weeks or even months of consequences.